jamesroscoe/seatalk/README.md

 ## Using it within an application

-Include the (seatalk-instruments)[https://github.com/jamesroscoe/seatalk-status] repo
+Clone the (seatalk-instruments)[https://github.com/jamesroscoe/seatalk-status] at the same level you cloned this repository.
+Eg:

+        ~/my-seatalk-project/
+        seatalk/              # this repository
+        seatalk-instruments/  # clone (seatalk-instruments)[https://github.com/jamesroscoe/seatalk-instruments] here
+        your-project-here/    # your project code in a subdirectory of your choice

+In your application code, include the headers:

-    #include "boat_status.h"      // access data read from the bus
+    #include "../seatalk-instruments/boat_status.h"      // access data read from the bus
-    #include "boat_sensor.h"      // write sensor data to the bus
+    #include "../seatalk-instruments/boat_sensor.h"      // write sensor data to the bus
-    #include "seatalk_command.h"  // write commands to the bus
+    #include "../seatalk-instruments/seatalk_command.h"  // write commands to the bus

 OR

-    #include "boat_status.h"      // there are types defined here used by seatalk_datagram.h
+    #include "../seatalk_instruments/boat_status.h"      // there are types defined here used by seatalk_datagram.h
-    #include "seatalk_datagram.h" // build or parse raw datagrams to be sent or collected by other means
+    #include "../seatalk_instruments/seatalk_datagram.h" // build or parse raw datagrams to be sent or collected by other means

 * to get device status from the SeaTalk bus call get_x_status where &lt;x&gt; is the name of a device (eg autopilot)
 * to write a sensor value to the SeaTalk bus call set_x_sensor where &lt;x&gt; is the name of a sensor (eg compass)